eleseberg/eventsauce-poc/README.md

 # eventsauce-poc
-QUick and dirty prrof of concept using EventSaucePHP.
+Quick and dirty proof of concept using EventSaucePHP [https://eventsauce.io/](https://eventsauce.io/).